matta-research-group/matta-research-group.github.io/_team/1-micaela-matta.md

 Micaela obtained her Msc and PhD at the University of Bologna in 2015, and held postdoctoral appointments at the University of Bordeaux and Northwestern University.

-In 2019, she joined the University of Liverpool as the awardee of a Royal Society Newton International Fellowship and a Marie Curie Individual Fellowship.
-In April 2022, she is starting her research group at King’s Chemistry.
+In 2019, she joined the University of Liverpool as the awardee of a Royal Society Newton International Fellowship (2019-2020) and a Marie Curie Individual Fellowship (2020-2022).
+She started her research group at King’s Chemistry in April 2022.